vek199/aws-quicksight-dynamodb-analytics/README.md

 # AWS QuickSight + DynamoDB Analytics

 ## 📌 Project Overview
 This project demonstrates how to visualize NoSQL data stored in AWS DynamoDB using Amazon QuickSight, AWS Athena, and a Lambda Connector.
+(AWS Free-Tier)

 ## 🛠️ Tech Stack
 - **AWS DynamoDB**: NoSQL database to store task data.